-Chair, or the other lead clinicians of the other M&Ms.

-So I would receive, for instance, minutes of the

-6 552 Q. I think you reflect within your statement that things 7 changed in terms of management interest in urology 8 after the announcement of this Inquiry?

-A. Yeah, they did change.
-We now, both -- in the audit setting we have a much better support, we have several members of the governance team who interact with us, we've set a firm audit plan, it's agreed as a team, it's monitored, the work is presented, and as it's presented it's ticked off and we move on to the next thing.
+Chair, or the other lead clinicians of the other M&Ms. 1 2 So I would receive, for instance, minutes of the orthopedic meeting, so I would have a read through of 3 4 those to see were there any issues in the orthopedic 5 meeting that would have read across our specialty.
+16:19 I think you reflect within your statement that things 6 552 Q. 7 changed in terms of management interest in urology 8 after the announcement of this Inquiry?
+Yeah, they did change.
+We now, both -- in the audit 9 Α. setting we have a much better support, we have several 10 16.20 11 members of the governance team who interact with us, we've set a firm audit plan, it's agreed as a team, 12 13 it's monitored, the work is presented, and as it's presented it's ticked off and we move on to the next 14 15 thing.
 So these things have improved a lot.

-16 553 Q. Can I move on?
-We'll look at aspects of management in a short moment when we move on to look more closely at governance issues, but let me ask you about appraisal, briefly.

-You set out in your statement, if we could go just over the page, I think, to 32.2 - on down the page a little.
-So, you make the point that you're the subject of appraisal for the purposes of validation, and it's said on a number of occasions, so I get the impression that you think it important to say it repeatedly that this is not a performance related review, and in answer to other questions you make the point that consultants are outside of the performance management loop.
+16:20 16 Can I move on?
+We'll look at aspects of management in 553 Q. 17 a short moment when we move on to look more closely at 18 governance issues, but let me ask you about appraisal, 19 briefly.
+20 16:20 21 You set out in your statement, if we could go just over 22 the page, I think, to 32.2 - on down the page a little.
+So, you make the point that you're the subject of 23 24 appraisal for the purposes of validation, and it's said on a number of occasions, so I get the impression that 25 16.21 you think it important to say it repeatedly that this 26 27 is not a performance related review, and in answer to other questions you make the point that consultants are 28 outside of the performance management loop.
+29